sypianBS/TDStepSequencer/README.md

 # TDStepSequencer

-This is a very early version of a step sequencer which currently plays only random notes sequences.
+This is an early version of a step sequencer which currently plays random notes sequences.
 The ultimate goal is to make it fully functional by providing a proper UI with an ability to play user-chosen notes sequences.
 Author: sypianBS bensypianski@googlemail.com

 Current features: